aws-amplify/aws-sdk-ios/README.md

 ### Frameworks

-1. In Xcode's **Project Navigator**, type "AWS" to find the AWS frameworks that were manually added to your project.
-Manually select all of the AWS frameworks and hit **delete** on your keyboard.
+1. In Xcode's **Project Navigator**, type "AWS" to find the AWS Frameworks or XCFrameworks that you manually added to your project.
+Select all of the AWS Frameworks and hit **Delete** on your keyboard.
 Then select **Move to Trash**.

 2. Follow the installation process above to include the new version of the SDK.